 If you or someone around you goes anaphylactic shock, seek immediate medical attention.

 Multiple tests may be needed to diagnose a cinnamon allergy.
 You doctor may order a blood test to detect hypersensitivity to the spice through the antibodies in your blood.
-A skin patch test may also be used to determine what symptoms you’re experiencing and if they suggest you have a cinnamon allergy.
+A skin patch test may also be used to determine what symptoms you’re experiencing.

-If you believe that you may have a cinnamon or spice allergy, schedule an appointment with your doctor.
-Together, the two of you can work through your symptoms and determine what to do next.
+If you believe you may have a cinnamon or spice allergy, schedule an appointment with your doctor.
+Together, you can work through your symptoms and determine what to do next.

 Seek emergency medical attention as soon as possible if you’re having trouble breathing.